 Constructive Dismissal Ontario

-Constructive dismissal may occur when an employer makes a significant change to a fundamental term or condition of an employee’s employment without the employee’s actual or implied consent.
-Constructive dismissal can also occur when your employer creates or allows for the creation of, a hostile or toxic work environment.
+Constructive dismissal may occur when an employer significantly changes a fundamental term or condition of an employee’s employment without the employee’s actual or implied consent.
+It can also occur when your employer creates or allows for the creation of a hostile or toxic work environment.

-The Labour Program of the Federal Government of Canada, describes “constructive dismissal” as “situations where the employer has not directly fired the employee.
+The Government of Canada describes “constructive dismissal” as “situations where the employer has not directly fired the employee.
 Rather the employer has failed to comply with the contract of employment in a major respect, unilaterally changed the terms of employment, or expressed a settled intention to do either thus forcing the employee to quit.
 Constructive dismissal is sometimes called “disguised dismissal” or “quitting with cause” because it often occurs in situations where the employee is offered the alternative of leaving or of submitting to a unilateral and substantial alteration of a fundamental term or condition of his/her employment.”

 There are two types of constructive dismissal, monetary and non-monetary: